ShaunFerris/Coding-Note-Taking/Project Notes - Home Organisation App.md

 ```

 I think what I want to work on next is implementing a TodoItem component, that will take as props a task object from the map function at the `LOOK` comment in the above code, and display nicely the tasks name, status and creator, and maybe give the option to change the status of the task too using the reducer.

+### Update from late in the same day IMPORTANT
+I have got the TodoItem component up and running, and also got the function to toggle complete state and the PATCH api endpoint working!
+The todolist now has functinality for add todos and toggling them between the pending and completed lists.

+I suspect I may not have done all of todays work in the best possible way though, as the connectToDB function is being called over and over again.
+I have determined that this is because I have put state as the variable to monitor in the useEffect call for Todo Context, but if I remove state as the dependancy to this useEffect call then the lists don't dynamically update.
+For now it's fine but this will likely be something that needs addressing later for performance.